Bombo Rivera

-Jesus "Bombo" Rivera Torres (born August 2, 1952) is a former Major League Baseball outfielder.
+Jesus "Bombo" Rivera Torres (born August 2, 1952) is a Puerto Rican former Major League Baseball outfielder.
 At the age of seven, his youth baseball manager started calling him "Bombo", meaning "fly ball," and the nickname stuck.
 Aside from baseball, Rivera also excelled in track and field.
 He ran the 100 meters and threw shot put at Ponce High School.
 He followed in the footsteps of his grandfather, who was known for his "bomba and plena" musical skills, and played percussion for Ponce's local bomba plena bands.

 Playing career

 Minor leagues

 Rivera signed with the Montreal Expos in 1970 and during his first season in the Expos farm system, while playing for the Gulf Coast League Expos in Bradenton, Florida, Rivera and some of his teammates took a trip to see the major league club play.
 The game was against the Pittsburgh Pirates, and Rivera finally got to see his idol Roberto Clemente play in right field.